 Above all, she is an independent critical and creative thinker with a particular interest in empathic modes of work and communication.

 Megan has always had a strong connection with people and audiences.
 She first started in public radio at 3RRR-FM in Melbourne in the 1980s – in the time of cassettes, carts and vinyl – later connecting with national audiences through her work as a film critic.
 She spent a decade as triple j radio’s resident film critic, and was a critic/reporter/presenter on SBS Television’s long-running film program ‘The Movie Show‘.

 In addition to covering major Australian festivals, premieres and special events, she reported from the Toronto and Berlin International Film Festivals, and was a member of the very first FIRPRESCI jury for Melbourne International Film Festival with Ronald Bergen and Li Cheuk-to.
 Megan is also known for her work as a guest critic and commentator on Radio National, and was a judge on Foxtel’s 12-part docu-series, Project Greenlight Australia.

 Practicing mindfulness meditation since 2009, Megan has also moved into meditation teaching.
-In 2015 she taught the 7-week course, ‘Meditation For Creativity‘ and since presents workshops, guided meditation sessions, talks and individual consultations, at organisations such as Paypal and The School of Life Australia and Berlin.
+In 2015 she taught the 7-week course, ‘Meditation For Creativity‘ and since has presented many workshops, guided meditation sessions, talks and individual consultations, at organisations such as Paypal and The School of Life Australia and Berlin.

 Megan is a ‘big picture’ person: ideas, innovation and deep conversations energise her.
-Her perspective is also informed by her many travels, retreats, and the distinct advantage of having grown up in the ‘age of analogue’ while embracing the many freedoms that have come with ‘the digital’.
+Her perspective is also informed by her many travels, retreats and the distinct advantage of having grown up in the ‘age of analogue’ while embracing the many innovations that have come with ‘the digital’.

-Australian-born, Megan lives in Berlin, Germany, where she is gratefully experiencing more of life’s adventures.
+Australian-born, Megan is a seasoned traveller, gratefully experiencing life’s “inner” and “outer” adventures.
 View her professional portfolio here.